Sage-Bionetworks/awesome-synapse/README.md

 * [SynapseWorkflowOrchestrator](https://github.com/Sage-Bionetworks/SynapseWorkflowOrchestrator) - Links one or more Synapse Evaluation queues to a workflow engine.
 Each Evaluation queue is associated with a workflow template.
 Each submission is a workflow job, an instance of the workflow template.
 Upon submission to the Evaluation queue the Workflow Orchestrator initiates and tracks the workflow job, sending progress notifications and uploading log files.

-## CWL
+## Workflow

-* [Synapse Client](https://github.com/Sage-Bionetworks-Workflows/dockstore-tool-synapseclient) - CWL interface to Synapse command line
+* [CWL Synapse Client](https://github.com/Sage-Bionetworks-Workflows/dockstore-tool-synapseclient) - CWL interface to Synapse command line.
+* [nextflow Synapse Client](https://github.com/Sage-Bionetworks/synapse-nextflow) - Nextflow interface to Synapse command line.